-- 1. Qualification Certificates and transcripts in English, also member certificates from other Professional Institutions. - 2.
-CV including any relevant education, employment details including percentage of time working in light and lighting, and specific roles/tasks undertaken - 3.
+- 1. Qualification Certificates and transcripts in English, also member certificates from other Professional Institutions, and/or from Lighting Courses (duration greater than 7 hours. - 2.
+CV including any relevant education and/or CPD, employment details including percentage of time working in light and lighting, and specific roles/tasks undertaken - 3.
 Organisation Chart which clearly highlights your position within your company. - 4.
-If you are not a Chartered Engineer, not MCIBSE or a Registered Architect, approximately 2,000 to 2,500 word Engineering Practice Report covering the SLL Member Criteria (based upon UK Spec competencies A, B, D and E) or - If you are a Chartered Engineer, MCIBSE or a Registered Architect, a 1,500 to 2,000-word Competence Statement is required covering the SLL Member Criteria (based upon UK Spec competencies A, B, D and E)
+If you are not a Chartered Engineer, not MCIBSE or a Registered Architect, approximately 2,000 to 2,500 word Engineering Practice Report covering the SLL Member Criteria (based upon UK Spec competencies A, B, D and E) or - 5.
+If you are a Chartered Engineer, MCIBSE or a Registered Architect, a 1,500 to 2,000-word Competence Statement is required covering the SLL Member Criteria (based upon UK Spec competencies A, B, D and E)